hjespers/teslams/README.md

 	npm install request

-Edit the credentials at the top of the programs before running or authentication will fail.
+Edit the credentials in the file "config.json" before running the programs or authentication will fail.

-	var creds = { email: "mytesla@email.com", password: "yourmyteslapasssword" };
+	{
+	"username": "yourMyTeslaLogin@email.com",
+	"password": "yourPassword",
+	}

 #Support